7CLewis/InternetSafetyPlan/README.md

 # Build and Run
 ## Prerequisites
 - .NET 8 SDK
+- Visual Studio 2022 or later
+- SSMS 18 or later
+- SQL Server Express
 - Node.js + npm  (TODO: Add versions)
 - Docker or buildah + podman (TODO: Add versions; for running Keycloak locally)

 ## Backend Setup
+- Set up a new SQL Server DB locally named `InternetSafetyPlanDev`.
+- Copy the connection string information into the `InternetSafetyPlan` connection string in the Infrastructure project's `appsettings.Development.json`.
+  - Account used for connection string needs `db_datareader` and `db_datawriter` permissions on the DB.
+- Open the `InternetSafetyPlan.Backend` Solution in Visual Studio
+- Set `InternetSafetyPlan.Infrastructure` as the Startup Project.
+- Open the Package Manager Console, and set the Infrastructure project as the default.
+- Run the command `Script-Migration -From 0 -To Initial -Output "migrations\Initial.sql"`
+  - Can leave off the `Output` arg if you don't want to save it (or change the directory you output to)
+- Copy-paste the outputted SQL into your `InternetSafetyPlanDev` DB.
+This'll initialize the DB Schema with all tables, indices, and table relationships.
+- Back in VS, set `InternetSafetyPlan.Api` as the Startup project, and run it (may need to accept SSL certs on first run)
+- In a browser, navigate to https://localhost:7070/swagger/index.html
+- Try out some of the endpoints with Swagger.

 ## Frontend Setup